ud-softworks/json_schema/lib/MIGRATION.md

     - If you were using `createSchema` to evaluate schema which have remote references, but you can cache all the remote references locally, you can use the optional `RefProvider` to allow sync resolution of those.

 - Platforms
- - dart:io Users: A single call to `configureBrowserForVm()` is required if using `createSchemaAsync`.
+  - dart:io Users: A single call to `configureBrowserForVm()` is required before using `createSchemaAsync`.
-  - dart:html Users: A single call to `configureBrowserForBrowser()` is required if using `createSchemaAsync`.
+  - dart:html Users: A single call to `configureBrowserForBrowser()` is required before using `createSchemaAsync`.

 - Removal of Custom Validation Logic
     - `set uriValidator` and `set emailValidator` have been removed and replaced with spec-supplied logical constraints.